DanielCapannini/WaspSlicer/doc/How to build - Windows.md

 OR
 Open Visual Studio for C++ development (VS asks this the first time you start it).

-Select PrusaSlicer_app_gui as your startup project (right-click->Set as Startup Project).
+Select WaspSlicer_app_gui as your startup project (right-click->Set as Startup Project).

 Run Build->Rebuild Solution once to populate all required dependency modules.
 This is NOT done automatically when you build/run.
 If you run both Debug and Release variants, you will need to do this once for each.